NMAK13005U Introduction to Extreme Value Theory (IntroExtremValue)(AAM)

 modern extreme value theory.

-In particular, he/she will know about the following topics:
+In particular, the student will know about the following topics:

 Classical limit theory for sequences of iid observations and their excesses above high thresholds.